bluehr/learngit/readme.txt

-git is aversion control system git is free software
+git is distribution aversion control system git is free software